 Inclusion is incredibly important to all of us at Wright-Locke Farm.
 Forest Friends staff will make sure all students feel welcomed, included, and accepted in our class.
 We believe that the mixed-age groups are beneficial as the students are able to learn from each other, interact with children of other ages, and practice inclusion every day.
 In fact, research suggests that mixed-age classrooms have lower rates of social isolation than same-age classrooms (McClellan & Kinsey, 1997).
 The staff seeks to intentionally create a team-like atmosphere for the class, full of sharing and healthy interdependence and free from cliques.

 What’s an example of a healthy and hearty snack?

-Each day, the students will help prepare a nutritious snack for the group to enjoy.
-We will use this opportunity to model healthy, seasonal eating, using largely fruits, vegetables and whole grains, as well as our own farm produce whenever possible.
+Each day, the students will enjoy a nutritious snack.
+We will use this opportunity to model healthy, seasonal eating, using largely fruits, vegetables, and whole grains, as well as our own farm produce whenever possible.
 Examples of these snacks include soups, fresh fruits and vegetables, oatmeal, homemade granola and dried fruits, and homemade bread.

 How involved will the students be in farm operations?